django-cms/djangocms-frontend/docs/source/plugins/components.rst

 options.

 .. image:: screenshots/card.png
+    :alt: The Card plugin editing form with coloring, opacity and shadow options

 Content is added to the card plugin by creating child plugins.
 These can be of the type `Card inner`_, `Picture / Image`_, `List group`_, or Row.